 Sober Living Homes for Women

-The sober community in Los Angeles is active and diverse.
+The sober living communities in Los Angeles is active and diverse.
 Los Angeles contains countless treatment centers and sober living homes for women.
 It also has a thriving community outside of formal treatment facilities.
 Support groups and 12-step meetings are available every day throughout the city during all hours.
 12-step programs like Alcoholics Anonymous and Narcotics Anonymous provide support to anyone with a desire to stop drinking or using drugs.

 These meetings offer individuals an opportunity to develop helpful sober social support systems and learn new coping tools that pave the way toward long term sobriety.
 Beyond the mere practical needs of addiction treatment, many people continue to go to these meetings decades after getting sober because they have found lasting and meaningful friendships there.